rubenmoray/htm-activity-recognition/README.md

 second.
 The resulting train matrix is composed of 1500 images (288.00MB) and the test matrix of 1501 images (288.19MB).

-Due to memory limitations, it is decided that the size of the frames were 128x128.
-This fact is an obvious limitation as it is believed to be far from the optimal number in terms of quality, especially when the original images are high dimensional data (1920x1072)
+Due to memory limitations, it was decided that the size of the frames were 128x128.
+This fact was an obvious limitation as it was believed to be far from the optimal number in terms of quality, especially when the original images are high dimensional data (1920x1072)

 ### Predict and reduce

-Once the data is scaled and split, predictions on the test set are made.
+Once the data was scaled and split, predictions on the test set were made.
 A new variable called 'x_hat' was created after fitting the predictions into an embedded space and returning them as a transformed output using dimensionality reduction: t-Distributed Stochastic Neighbor Embedding (t-SNE), by Van der Maaten and Hinton (2008).
 This